 Snowflake Coral Series

-The idea for a snowflake coral series came to me as I was observing the invasive species while SCUBA diving in the Hawaiian Islands.
+The idea for a snowflake coral series came to me as I was observing the invasive coral species while SCUBA diving in the Hawaiian Islands.
 The earring designs began as hand drawings.
-The digitized drawings were converted into CAD drawings and sent to a local machine shop to be laser cut into sheets of sterling silver.
-Laser technology for the shiny highly conductive metal was a hurdle jumped with the help of the research department of a global laser equipment company.
+The digitized drawings were converted into CAD drawings and sent to a local sheet metal shop to be fiber laser cut into sheets of sterling silver.
+Laser technology for the shiny highly conductive metal was a hurdle jumped with the help of the sheet metal shop team and the research department of a global laser equipment company.
 The earrings were hand built and hand finished.

 [Scroll down to continue reading]